orbitdb/field-manual/03_The_Architecture_of_OrbitDB/01_Merkle_DAG_CRDTs.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

 If you copy and paste that , newlines and all, into a file named `MIT` and then add that text to IPFS, it will return `QmWpvK4bYR7k9b1feM48fskt2XsZfMaPfNnFxdbhJHw7QJ` every time.
+That is now, and will be in the future, the _content address_ of that file.

 ### Directed Acyclic Graphs, Merkle Style